tomyama-code/tomyama_script_collection/docs/mark.md

     Display simple help and exit.

+- -v, --version

+    Print the version of this script and Perl and exit.

 - -h, --no-filename

     Suppress the prefixing of filenames on output when multiple files are searched.